 Jane lives in Harrisburg with her husband, Mark, and their daughters, Louise and Olivia.

-Marianne Babcock joined Feeding Pennsylvania as the Executive Assistant in September of 2018.
-Marianne supports all of Feeding Pennsylvania’s programs such as Fill a Glass with Hope®, The Mid-Atlantic Regional Cooperative, and the Healthy Pantry Initiative.
-Alongside Executive Director, Jane Clements-Smith, Marianne helps to advocate for policies that continue to assist Pennsylvanians in need.
+Corinne Foster joined Feeding Pennsylvania as the Executive Coordinator in November of 2019.
+Corinne supports all of Feeding Pennsylvania’s programs such as Fill a Glass with Hope®, The Mid-Atlantic Regional Cooperative, and the Healthy Pantry Initiative.
+Alongside Executive Director, Jane Clements-Smith, Corinne helps to advocate for policies that continue to assist Pennsylvanians in need.

-Along with general office and administrative duties, Marianne is responsible for social media outreach, assembling and distributing Feeding Pennsylvania’s and the Mid-Atlantic Regional Cooperatives newsletters, and assisting with development and fundraising efforts.
+Corinne is responsible for social media outreach, assembling and distributing Feeding Pennsylvania’s and the Mid-Atlantic Regional Cooperatives newsletters, as well as planning and developing fundraising efforts.